-New Mexico Medicaid member have the right to appeal the Managed Care Organization (MCO) on denials and delay of services with the MCO as well as file a grievance.
+New Mexico's CHIP population uses the same process as our Medicaid members.
+Members have the right to appeal the Managed Care Organization (MCO) on denials and delay of services with the MCO as well as file a grievance.
 If this process is exhausted the member has the right to file a fair hearing with the Human Services Department Fair Hearings Bureau.

-Individuals under Fee-for-Service may file a fair hearing.
+CHIP individuals under Fee-for-Service may file a fair hearing directly with the Fair Hearings Bureau.